ajdruff/mod-wp/README.md

 * a reinstallation occurred into a different directory but `wpInstallCore`wasn't executed so that it could update the site and home urls.
 * the installation was interrupted due to an error

-To fix this, simply re-install, setting all options under the Selective Installation tasks to true , except for `$config['wpResetPassword'] which should be set to false.
-You will also have to set $config['reinstall']=true to overwrite your existing database settings.
+To fix this, simply re-install, setting all options under the Selective Installation tasks to true , except for `install_switches:wpResetPassword` which should be set to false.
+You will also have to set  `general:Reinstall` to true to overwrite your existing database settings.
 Be aware that this will overwrite your database and the files in your installation directory.

-If overwriting is not an option  if you are worried about losing data, you can add the following in your wp-config.php file and you should be able to access your site:
+If overwriting is not an option and you are worried about losing data, you can add the following in your wp-config.php file and you should be able to access your site:

     define('WP_SITEURL','/path/to/your/wordpress/directory')